Subscriber Welcome Kit: QuickStart Guide

 - Explore the management console and usage reports

-- Announce subscription to your users
+- Announce the subscription to your users

 - Schedule Globus admin and user training sessions